HinChou/XGBoost-and-Deep-Learning-Thoughts/README.md

 ## Questions:
 * What kind of data should I use for this?
 * How many data should I use for this?
-* When & where can I achieve this topic?
+* When & where can I achieve this toic?
+* Heard about AlphaGo used similar framework(tree ensemble works with nerual network), interesting coincidence.